NCMBianchi/DrugRepurposing/README.md

 # DrugRepurposing

 ## Notes on updating the pipeline (Niccolò Bianchi)
-Due to many issues with the tool –further notes available in the README.md files in previous commits– I developed new code that is aimed at performing the same tasks as in the python files (<i>i.e.</i> ```Monarch.py```, ```DGIdb.py```, ```drugsimilarity.py```, ```combine_graphs.py``` and ```rdf2vec.py```) in a Jupyter Notebook.
+Due to many issues with the tool –further notes available in the README.md files in previous commits– I developed new code that is aimed at performing the same tasks as in the original python files by Carmen Reep (<i>i.e.</i> ```Monarch.py```, ```DGIdb.py```, ```drugsimilarity.py```, ```combine_graphs.py``` and ```rdf2vec.py```) in a Jupyter Notebook.

-After writing the whole code, functions will once again be divided in python scripts that can be called by the code in <b>```routes.py```</b> which manages the code after input in the flaskApp: I indeed still want this tool to run as a self-contained docker that can be:
-	- either installed locally by tech-savy users that want to customise operations and tweak the code,
-	- or accessed remotely online through a client-server connection while the flaskApp runs in a server.
+The Jupyter notebook itself is finished and working.
+I am now at the last steps in also fully implementing the tool as a Flask App within a Docker image.
+My major contribution are:
+1. updating scripts that interacted with database APIs (<i>i.e.</i> Monarch Initiative, DGIdb)
+2. fixing issue with defunct Python packages (<i>e.g.</i> pyRDF2vec)
+3. changing the code for the training, testing ang prediction steps in order to make the prediction on drugs that are not only those already part of the network of nodes associated to the disease of interest, in ```networkmodel.py```
+4. adding a step that computes negative triples, in ```negsamples.py```
+5. updating the training, testing and prediction steps accordingly, in ```networkmodel.py```

+The <b>```routes.py```</b> file is also almost complete: I just have to update it to some of the new toggles I added.
+The tool in fact now accomodates for many parameter inputs, or toggle to extrapolate complex parameters that result from hours longs steps, or processed data to save time for testing.

 ![README_image-1_bis](https://github.com/NCMBianchi/DrugRepurposing/assets/111352723/7db18469-0998-42f7-8bb2-23ee2af35f3c)